 Dr. Kunkel typically places two drains beneath the skin during surgery.
 A gauze dressing is applied.
-Most patients spend the first night in the surgical facility.
-Dr. Kunkel has patients go by his office the next day on their way home.
+Many patients spend the first night in the surgical facility.
+Dr. Kunkel has patients go by his office the next day.
 During that visit they are shown how to take care of the surgical sites.

 The drain tubes are usually removed in 1 to 3 days.
 Hair may be washed beginning the day after surgery.
 Patients are provided with compression garments to wear on their face and neck for two to four weeks.
 Sutures are typically removed 5 to 7 days after surgery.
 Make-up may be worn beginning about 10 days after a facelift.

 The facial skin feels tight and numb for a few weeks.
 The face will be swollen and may have bruising that is noticeable for 3 to 4 weeks.
 After 3 to 4 weeks other people may not notice the swelling and bruising, but the tight and numb feelings persist.
 Many people take two or three weeks away from their routine activities.